Climate change and the strategic road network

 We must anticipate future trends in climate and weather conditions when planning long term development and improvement of our network.

 Climate change poses many risks to infrastructure organisations.
-We must be flexible when planning the long term development of our network.
+We must be work collaboratively when planning the long-term development of our network.

 This includes considering future trends in climate and weather conditions and keeping up to date with the latest climate science.